-This is an excerpt from my book in progress, working title: Unpacking God by Kathryne Leach, M.A.
+This is an excerpt from my book in progress, The Mystery of Jesus, A Tattooed King by Kathryne Leach, M.A.

 The Principle of Faithfulness